HoTCo:RE

 file.

-Sending UDP packets is a very simple and effective way to send messages between processes running on the same machine.
+Sending UDP messages is a very simple and effective way to send messages between processes running on the same machine.

 Very lightweight, compared to a full blown JSON API.